insomnes/aqute/README.md

 # Some caveats
 ## Start load timeout
-If no tasks will be provided in the configurable timeout (60 seconds by default), Aqute will fail:
+If no tasks will be provided, and you've set the timeout, Aqute will intentionally fail:
 ```python
     try:
         async with Aqute(